gymrek-lab/gymreklab.github.io/doc/TSCC.rst

     sacctmgr show qos format=Name%20,priority,gracetime,PreemptExemptTime,maxwall,MaxTRES%30,GrpTRES%30 where qos=hcg-ddp268

 So if you start a 36-core / 192GB memory job (or multiple jobs that use either a total of 36 cores OR a total of 192GB memory), then everyone else in our lab who submits to the :code:`hotel` partition will see their jobs wait in the queue until yours are finished.
 These limits are set according to the number of nodes that our lab has contributed to the :code:`hotel` partition.
 Jobs submitted to the :code:`condo` partition are not subject to this group limit.
+For more information about account limits, including info about viewing your account usage, read `the section of the TSCC docs titled "Managing Your User Account" <https://sdsc.edu/support/user_guides/tscc.html#tscc_client>`_.
+For example, you can get a lot of information by using the `tscc_client`:

+... code-block:: bash

+    module load sdsc
+    tscc_client -A ddp268

 Env Variables and Submitting Many Jobs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^